DenBeke/ZeeJong/readme.md

 In order to install this, you must run `http://yourdomain.com/core/importer.php`.
 This may take some time.
 *Do this after the installation.
 You need empty tables in your database.*

+###Maintenance###
 To find and update new matches, you have to run the parser, located at `/core/parser.php`.
 This script isn't meant for running in the browser, but immediately through the command line (or even better, with a cronjob).
 Doing this with a cron job every night ensures that your data stays up to date and that bets are processed fully automatically on a daily basis.

+Another script that needs to be runned, is the `core/mailer.php` script.
+This will keep users informed about upcoming events.

 Authors